nod3man/sd-chkhashboot/README.md

-sd-chkcryptoboot
+sd-chkhashboot
 ================

-A mkinitcpio hook for encrypted UEFI installation of Arch Linux with systemd init.
+A mkinitcpio hook for encrypted installation of Arch Linux with systemd init.
 Checks if the machine was tampered with, before typing the passphrase of the root partition.

-If you don't need UEFI support, use original [sd-chkcryptoboot](https://gitlab.com/artefact2/sd-chkcryptoboot/).

 Inspired by:
 * https://github.com/grazzolini/mkinitcpio-chkcryptoboot